oobabooga/text-generation-webui/README.md

   --spec-ngram-min-hits SPEC_NGRAM_MIN_HITS            Minimum n-gram hits for ngram-map speculative decoding.

 llama.cpp:
-  --gpu-layers N, --n-gpu-layers N                     Number of layers to offload to the GPU. -1 = auto.
+  --gpu-layers, --n-gpu-layers N                       Number of layers to offload to the GPU. -1 = auto.
   --cpu-moe                                            Move the experts to the CPU (for MoE models).
   --mmproj MMPROJ                                      Path to the mmproj file for vision models.
   --streaming-llm                                      Activate StreamingLLM to avoid re-evaluating the entire prompt when old messages are removed.